 These verses might seem to support leadership.
 They do.
-They also show the role, purpose and end of leadership.
-That is right, the goal of leadership in the church is to end leadership in the church.
-The end I am referring to is the Body of Christ coming into it’s full function so that it builds itself in love.
+They also show the role, purpose and end of leadership as we normally think of it.
+That is right, the goal of leadership in the church is to end the type of leadership in the church we normally see in churches.
+The end I am referring to is the Body of Christ coming into its full function so that it builds itself in love, operating as a Body under the direct Headship of Christ.
 The goal of leadership may not be attained before Christ returns, but it is still the goal.

-Stated another way that matches the creation, each cell in the body needs to come into full cooperation fully connected to, interacting with and being directed by the head without passing through any other control system.
+Stated another way that matches the creation, each cell in the body needs to come into full cooperation fully connected to, interacting with and being directed by the head.
 This is the way it is in our physical bodies (based on scientific research and understanding) and this is how God intends it in the Body of Christ.

 Note: I realize there are other interpretations of this passage that do not include the ending of leadership, but I put it forward to introduce a new thought which Paul may have been pointing at in this passage and which matches what the Lord has been showing me over a period of several decades.